atusy/transdoc/README.md

 ### Translate a help document

-The overidden `?` launches your browser and shows a translated help.
+The replaced `?` launches your browser and shows a translated help.

 ``` r
 library(transdoc)